Category Archives: Kingsport TN ephemera

 Anyway, this is the 1913 building that housed the first school in Kingsport.
 To read more about this building and its history, click here.
 Neither this site nor Wolfe’s book on Kingsport gives a hint as to why it’s called Oklahoma, or Oklahoma Grove, school.

-Maybe Hank and Bev Oklahoma kicked in some seed money…
+Maybe someone named Oklahoma kicked in some seed money…

 This image is in the University of Tennessee Volunteer Voices collection, with only the notice that, on the back, is “where Robert E. Lee school now standing”.